Piva (Drina): Headwaters

 The Tušina originates from the mountain Sinjajevina in the Uskoci region of central Montenegro, just few kilometers away from the source of another important Montenegrin river, Morača.
-The river flows to the west, between the Sinjajevina and Lola mountains, next to the villages of Krnja Jela, Bare, Boan and Tušina.
-It receives from the north the Bukovica river, and continues further under this name.
-After the river passes the regional center of Šavnik and the villages of Gradac and Pridvorica in the region of Drobnjaci, the stream receives from the north the Komarnica and takes its name.
+The river flows to the west, between the Sinjajevina and Lola mountains, next to the villages of Krnja Jela, Bare, Boan, and Tušina.
+It receives the Bukovica river from the north, and continues further under that name.
+After the river passes the regional center of Šavnik and the villages of Gradac and Pridvorica in the region of Drobnjaci, the stream is also referred to as Pridvorica, until it receives the Komarnica from the north near Duži, when it takes the name Komarnica.

-The Komarnica continues between the mountains of Vojnik and Treskavac, in an almost uninhabited area (village of Duži) and enters the high Piva Plateau, where it turns north (almost all of the Komarnica's course is flooded by the reservoir of the Lake Piva), receives from the right outflow of the Piva well and enters the deep Piva canyon.
+The Komarnica continues between the mountains of Vojnik and Treskavac, in an almost uninhabited area, and enters the high Piva Plateau, where it turns north.
+The course there is flooded by the reservoir of the Lake Piva, near to where it used to receive from the right outflow of the Piva spring, and enters the deep Piva canyon.

-The canyon is cut between the mountains of Bioč, Volujak, Maglić and Pivska Planina, its 33 km long, deep up to 1.200 m and river generates immense power used for the power station of Mratinje (342 MW) which dammed the canyon in 1975.
-The dam is 220 m high, one of the highest in Europe and creates Lake Piva, second largest in Montenegro (12,5 km^{2}, altitude 675 m, 188 m deep), which flooded the old location of the monastery of Piva from the 16th century, so the monastery was moved to the new one.
-The Vrbnica river flows from the left into the lake.